tonymorris/blog/posts/2016-02-18-circumvent-the-filter.markdown

 The reason this occurred is because the block performed filtering of an internet address called an *IP address*, however, multiple unrelated websites can share an IP address.
-In doing implementing this type of filtering, ASIC blocked an unrelated 250,000 websites.
+In doing implementing this type of filtering, ASIC blocked 250,000 unrelated websites.
 Clearly, a blocking mechanism cannot be implement this way and a repeat has not occurred since.
 Nevertheless, such profound eyeroll-inducing incompetence has become a recent trend of the (federal) Australian government.
 A repeat of some such stupidity is imminent.